Effective backdoor attack on graph neural networks in link prediction tasks: Introduction

 GNNs have powerful performance in processing graph-structured data.
 However, recent studies \cite{xi2021graph,yang2022transferable,zheng2023motif,dai2023semantic,xu2021explainability,chen2022neighboring,chen2023feature,dai2023unnoticeable,zheng2023link,chen2023dyn,li2022backdoor} have shown that GNNs are vulnerable to a new security threat called backdoor attacks.
-In backdoor attacks, the attacker injects specific patterns (called backdoor triggers) in the training data and then embeds the backdoor in the GNN models through training.
-In the inference phase, when the input samples contain the backdoor trigger, the backdoor in the models will be activated and perform the action specified by the attacker in advance.
-For example, the GNN models embedded with the backdoor misclassify input samples with triggers as attacker-specified target class label, whereas they perform normally when processing samples that do not contain backdoor triggers.
+In backdoor attacks, the attacker injects specific patterns (called backdoor triggers) in the training data (the process is called poisoning) and then embeds the backdoor in the GNNs models(called backdoored GNNs models) through training.
+In the inference phase, when the input samples contain the backdoor triggers, the backdoor in the models will be activated and perform the action specified by the attacker in advance.
+For example, the GNN models embedded with the backdoor misclassify input samples with triggers as attacker-specified target class label, whereas they perform normally when input samples that do not contain backdoor triggers.
 Backdoor attacks often occur when the training process of GNN models are uncontrolled, e.g. backdoor attacks can occur by using models trained by third parties or by using third-party data to train the models \cite{li2022backdoor}.
 Backdoor attacks are highly stealthy and they have posed serious security threat to GNNs.

 Backdoor attacks have been extensively studied in computer vision and natural language processing \cite{gu2017badnets,chen2017targeted,dai2019backdoor,qi2021hidden}, while the threat of backdoor attacks on GNNs has not yet been fully explored.
 Current studies on backdoor attacks on GNNs have focused on the graph classification \cite{xi2021graph,yang2022transferable,zheng2023motif,dai2023semantic,xu2021explainability} and the node classification \cite{xu2021explainability,chen2022neighboring,chen2023feature,dai2023unnoticeable}, while there is few research on backdoor attacks against link prediction tasks.